 Our hunt for waterfalls was definitely rewarded at every turn on this trail.

 At last we arrived to the tallest waterfall any of us had scene in the Hawaiian archipelago at this point.

-The falls are approximately 300 feet tall, and is quite difficult to fit in the frame of your camera unless you have a wide angle lens (which we didn’t).
+The waterfall is approximately 300 feet tall, and is quite difficult to fit in the frame of your camera unless you have a wide angle lens (which we didn’t).

 The images really don’t do it justice, but if you ever have a chance to go to Kauai, do not miss this adventure.
 It was worth every drop of blood, sweat and tears.

 Our ride was supposed to meet us a noon, so we had to rush back to the beach to pick up Brock and all of our gear so we could finish the last 2 miles of our hike.
 When we arrived back to the parking lot, we still had a few hours to kill.
-We had heard of a cave called the blue room around this area so we began hiking through more the forest to find.
-We did find a few caves with water in them, but none with the charismatic blue glow that we had heard of.
+We had heard of a cave called the blue room around this area, so we began hiking through the forest to try and find it.
+We did uncover a few caves with water in them, but none with the charismatic blue glow that we had heard of.

 We eventually found that cave which lead to the blue room.
 We were all so stoked.